niko-bikchen/Tutorials/FunctionalProgramming/Course/Notes.md

 b :: Orange
 b = Orange 10

-a + b *Throws error, but we used data keyword to create a wrap which is an overhead*
+a + b -- Throws error, but we used data keyword to create a wrap which is an overhead

 newtype Apple = Apple Int
 newtype Orange = Orange Int